 I'm not completely sure about the origins of these two charming pieces, but in the blog post where I featured the mug, I thought that it was Etruscan.
 And the acrobat—on a crocodile!—seems to be Roman, based on other photos taken in the same sequence.
 However, with such lovely works of art it doesn't really matter where they're from, does it?

 The Egyptian galleries, at least those containing the large sculptures from that civilization, are among the most impressive spaces in the Museum.
-Here is a panoramic shot of the gallery, and one of its most impressive pieces (the virtual tour notes that it's one of the largest pieces in the whole Museum):
+Here is a panoramic shot of the gallery, and one of its most impressive pieces (and one of the largest in the whole Museum):

 The Egyptians excelled at more intimate sculpture as well.
 Like these examples of animal likenesses:

 But of course one of the most famous, and most goose-bump-inducing, items in the Egyptian area is the Rosetta Stone.
 I'm so glad Henry was more patient than I was and waited until there was a lull in the almost constant press of visitors looking at its exhibit case, so he was able to get this shot without reflections of other tourists.

 On my first visit to the Museum, with Hal, we decided to drop in on a free docent-led tour that was starting up at the right time for us.
 It happened to be covering Assyrian bas-reliefs, which I knew nothing about and wasn't particularly interested in, but the experience led me to formulate a rule about London museums: join up with any tour that goes by, even if it's about something you don't think you care about.
 Before it's over, you will care, and will also know so much more about a subject that previously wasn't of interest—it's practically magic!